MengqiLi0000/writing/inference-serving-economics.md

 | Long-context incidence | requests crossing provider price cliff | Detects avoidable tier jumps |

 ### Bottom line

-The unit of AI infrastructure is not the token.
-It is the **successful task**.

 A useful cost system therefore has to observe the entire path: